wangyuefan21/Image-Anomaly-Detection-With-CNN/README.md

 # Image-Anomaly-Detection-With-CNN

-This repo contains the slides and Jupyter notebook from Anthony Wang and Yuefan Wang's final project in MSDS 631 Introduction to Deep Learning at University of San Francisco.
+This repo contains the slides and Jupyter notebook from Anthony Wang and Alan Wang's final project in MSDS 631 Introduction to Deep Learning at University of San Francisco.

 ## Objectives